Arthur Harry Blissett: Family

 Blissett was born on 21 January 1878.
 He came from a humble background, in 1851 his grandmother, Ann, was a pauper with seven children, including his father Rueben.

 His parents Rueben Blissett and Ann Faulkner married in 1876, he was the third of six children, three girls and three boys.
 Blissett was baptised as Church of England at St John's Evangelist Church, Spittlegate, Grantham, Lincolnshire.

 By 1861 his father was a carter (servant) in the parish of Mere and by 1871 he was a police constable at Market Rasen, moving to Barrowby in Lincolnshire and by 1881 Rueben and Ann were married and had four of their six children, including Blissett.

 By 1891 Rueben was a police constable at Glanford, Brigg and Arthur was a farm worker.
 In later life Arthur worked as a prison warden.

-By 1901 His parents ran The Britannia Inn in Brigg, Blissett married in Lyttleton, New Zealand.
+By 1901 His parents ran The Britannia Inn in Brigg, Blissett married in Lyttelton, New Zealand.
 Upon his return from the Antarctic in 1904 this is where he took his new bride.

 In 1901 Blissett was listed at the Royal Marine Barracks, Alvestoke, Hampshire.

 Blissett's parents remained at the Britannia Inn until his father's death in 1913, he left personal effects of £343.